ajgeiss0702/ajQueue/README.md

 ## My dumb code
 If you say my code is ugly, fix it and open a merge reguest before making fun of it ;)

-## ajQueuePlus
-The source code for ajQueuePlus will probably stay private.